Tony Parisi (software developer): Media Machines/Vivaty 2003-2010

-2012-present
+2012-2023

 In 2012, Parisi joined the Khronos working group creating glTF, a JSON- and binary-encoded file format for three-dimensional scenes and models intended for web and mobile applications.
 He served as glTF specification co-editor from 2012 to 2017, and contributed technical features such as the design of the original animation system.
 Parisi also wrote the initial file loader for Three.js, and the first sample exporter to glTF from the Unity game-engine editor.
 Parisi coined the name “glTF” (Graphics Language Transmission Format) as an alternative to the generic working title “ATF” (Asset Transmission Format), which the working group accepted.
 Parisi was also instrumental in getting the format adopted by companies such as Oculus and Microsoft in 2016, which helped propel the format into wide use and industry acceptance.

 With the rise of consumer virtual reality and in the wake of Facebook’s acquisition of Oculus, Parisi advised several startup companies and became a public speaker and consultant.

 In 2016 Parisi joined San Francisco-based Unity Technologies as Global Head of VR/AR, and served in that position until early 2022.
 Over time his role shifted from overseeing all virtual and augmented reality strategy for the company to developing strategy and products that integrate virtual and augmented reality with advertising and e-commerce.
 While at Unity, Parisi filed and was granted a patent for an invention in augmented reality advertising.

 In October 2021, Parisi published a treatise titled “The Seven Rules of the Metaverse,” which went viral and has since become a de facto work in Metaverse canon.
 Parisi is the co-host with Mark Pesce of the podcast “A Brief History of the Metaverse.”
 In 2022 Parisi joined as Chief Strategy Officer at Seattle-based LAMINA1, a blockchain and Metaverse startup co-founded by author Neal Stephenson.

+2023-present

+In July of 2023, Parisi founded Metatron Studio as a content studio for the Metaverse, focused on entertainment projects that integrate music, live theater, computer graphics, virtual and augmented reality and blockchain technology.
+Parisi, also a Berklee College of Music alumnus, launched multiple NFT collections based on his original music.

+In May of 2023 he released the NFT for Cradle to Grave, a protest song about gun violence and reproductive rights in the US.
+In July of 2023, Parisi launched the NFT collection for Judgment Day, Parisi's original rock opera about the end of the world.
+The cast recording was published on major streaming music services in late 2022.
+Parisi is using a portion of the proceeds from the Judgment Day NFT collection to fund development of the live show, and has publicly stated that he will remove the music for Judgment Day from streaming services once the collection sells out, offering access to the music to NFT and live show ticket holders.